elenamik/elenamik/README.md

 I'm Lena, a software engineer working on interactive UIs and developer tools for blockchains frontend development.

 - 🌱 Currently building at Timewave Labs
-- ⚡ My favorite thing about building products is making things easy and intuitive for users
+- ⚡ You can reach me on x.com at @mikleens